standardhealth/argo-docs/docs/c-19-new-hydroxy.md

 ### Initial Event Cohort

-Individuals having any of the following:
+Patients meeting meeting _all_ of the following:

 * **Drug exposure to hydroxychloroquine**
     * `med_exposure` :
         * `code` in in [CH19HCC Hydroxychloroquine Ingredient]()
         * `start_date` is on or after index date

-        * for the first time in the person's history
+### Exclusion Criteria

+Patients meeting meeting _any_ of the following:

 * **Condition suggesting prior hydroxychloroquine use**:
     * **Diagnosis of systemic lupus erythematosus (`Lupus_confirmed`)**: